 There are still plenty of hardware based on-site Private Branch Exchanges (or a PBX – essentially a telephone exchange in a box) out there, ranging from the tools that can be installed on a basic PC or server running under Windows, to more traditional “PBX in a box” solutions that is a hardware “black box” that you plug an Ethernet cable directly into and use a web-browser or client admin app to setup and maintain.

 You might also consider a Virtual PBX for small businesses – essentially a PBX hosted in the Cloud.
 The benefits with the Cloud approach to a PBX is typically lower up-front costs – as there is no hardware to purchase – reduced maintenance and often, a much less steep learning curve to setting up the system as you’d like.
+These benefits make business VOIP very appealing to start ups.

 Advantages of VoIP